jack1232/wgpu-step-by-step/README.md

 # wgpu Graphics Programming in Rust: Step-by-Step

+<h3 style="color:red">Good news: all code examples have been updated from wgpu 0.13.1 to 0.17.</h3>

 *wgpu* is based on the WebGPU standard.
-It is a cross-platform, safe, pure Rust graphics API, and it runs natively on Vulkan, Metal, DirectX 12, DirectX 11, and OpenGLES, as well as on the web via WebAssembly.
-I create this YouTube video series about *wgpu* programming in Rust and present an easy-to-follow *wgpu* application in each video episode.
+It is a cross-platform, safe, pure Rust graphics API that runs natively on Vulkan, Metal, DirectX 12, DirectX 11, and OpenGLES, as well as on the web via WebAssembly.
+I have created a YouTube video series about *wgpu* programming in Rust, presenting an easy-to-follow wgpu application in each video episode.
 This repository contains all the code examples used in this video series.

-This YouTube video series uses the real-world sample apps to explain the *wgpu** basics, shader program, GPU buffer, and rendering pipeline.
-From this video series, you will learn how to create primitives and simple objects in Rust *wgpu*.
-As you gradually progress through the video series, you will get to grips with advanced *wgpu** topics, including 3D transformation, lighting calculation, colormaps, and textures.
-At the same time, you will learn how to create advanced 3D *wgpu** objects, including various 3D wireframes, 3D shapes, simple and parametric 3D surfaces with colormaps and textures, 3D surface plots, as well as 2D and 3D fractal graphics described by complex functions.
-In addition, you will explore new *wgpu* features, such as compute shader and storage buffer, and how to use them to simulate large particle systems.
+In this YouTube video series, I use real-world sample apps to explain the basics of wgpu, including shader programs, GPU buffers, and rendering pipelines.
+Throughout the series, you will learn how to create primitives and simple objects in Rust with wgpu.
+As you progress, you will delve into advanced wgpu topics, such as 3D transformations, lighting calculations, colormaps, and textures.
+Simultaneously, you will discover how to create advanced 3D wgpu objects, including various 3D wireframes, 3D shapes, simple and parametric 3D surfaces with colormaps and textures, and 3D surface plots.
+Additionally, you will explore new wgpu features, such as compute shaders and storage buffers, and learn how to use them to 3D graphics.

-By the end of this video series, you will have the solid skill you need to build your own GPU-accelerated graphics and computing on native devices and the web with the *wgpu* API in Rust.
+By the end of this video series, you will have the solid skills you need to build your own GPU-accelerated graphics and computing applications on native devices and the web using the wgpu API in Rust.

 <br />